belloroyyan/lab_manager/README.md

 ### `ui/` — Menu & Input Handling

 **`menu.py`**
 Renders the main dashboard and runs the input loop.
 On first run it initializes default settings and plays a "typewriter" boot sequence; on later runs it shows a shorter welcome.
 Dispatches numeric/letter choices to the corresponding `handle_*` function in `handler.py`.
-Also exposes hidden `hide` / `unhide` commands that toggle the Windows hidden attribute on the identity file.

 **`handler.py`**
 One `handle_*` function per top-level menu item.
 Each prints a sub-menu, takes a choice, and calls into the relevant `core`/`utils` class or function — e.g. `handle_network()` drives `NetworkHandler`, `handle_backup()` drives `BackupManager`, `handle_io()` also handles secret-key generation/import and rebuilding a PDF report from the last saved LAN scan, `handle_update()` drives the GitHub update checker, etc.